Garfield Barwick: Privy Council

-Barwick was appointed a Privy Counsellor in 1964 and sat as a member of the Judicial Committee of the Privy Council on 22 occasions, between 1966, and 1980.
-Barwick insisted on an amendment to Privy Council procedure to allow dissent, however he exercised that only once.
-The appeals mostly related to decisions from other Commonwealth countries, although they occasionally included appeals from a State Supreme Court.
+Barwick was appointed a Privy Counsellor in 1964 and sat as a member of the Judicial Committee of the Privy Council on dozens of occasions between 1966 and 1980, including in the rare instances where two Commonwealth judges sat and the even fewer occasions when two Commonwealth or Dominion Chief Justices were present.
+Barwick insisted before sitting on an amendment to Privy Council procedure to allow dissent but exercised that right on only a few occasions, being appeals from Malaysia (with Lord Guest) and New Zealand (as the sole dissentient).
+While Barwick mostly dealt with cases from other Commonwealth countries, he occasionally sat on appeals from Australian State courts.

 Barwick supported the passage of the Privy Council (Limitation of Appeals) Act 1968, which closed off appeals from the High Court to the Judicial Committee of the Privy Council.
 He said that "Australia needed to make its own legal mistakes".
 However, it remained possible to appeal to the Privy Council from state supreme courts until the passage of the Australia Act 1986.

 Personal life

 In 1929, Barwick married Norma Symons, with whom he had one son and one daughter.

-He was the double cousin of Robert Ellicott, also an Attorney-General, and later Justice of the Federal Court of Australia, and who like Barwick attended Fort Street and Sydney University.
-On 13 July 1997, aged 94, Barwick died.
+He was a cousin of Bob Ellicott, who also became federal attorney-general.

+Barwick suffered from diabetes in his later years, with corresponding vision difficulties contributing to his decision to retire from the High Court.
+He was appointed patron of the National Council for the Blind in 1968 and president of the Royal Institute for Deaf and Blind Children in 1976, holding both roles until his death.
+The Garfield Barwick School in North Parramatta, a primary school for "oral" deaf children, was named in his honour.

+Barwick died on 12 July 1997 in North Turramurra.
 He was cremated and his ashes interred at Northern Suburbs Memorial Gardens.